cadegerdes/Next-Gen-Team-Project/README.md

 ### !
 Our old business model stuff is here but in comments !
 <!--
-Value Proposition - Developing African countries need credit cards to buy products online.
-Channels - Connect with multiple forms of communication.
-Customers - Citizens in developing African countires.
-Customer Relationships - We want a strong, trustworthy relation.
-Key Partners - Local banks and cloud servers.
-Key Activities - Online platform for easy purcahsing and physical cards.
-Key Resources - Local banks to provide income and a server to host.
-Costs - Cloud servers are $320/mn, employee wages are $12/hr, and advertisement in Africa.
 Revenue - Key donors and sponsers, merchandise, bank card fees, and 1-2% transaction charges with 15-20% APR.
 -->